thewordisbird/VaultSync/README.md

 This plugin works on both desktop and mobile.

+## Disclosures
+This plugin interacts with dropbox via the [dropbox javascript sdk](https://github.com/dropbox/dropbox-sdk-js).
+Files from your connected provider account in the selected remote vault folder will be brought into you obsidian vault and will be editable and deletable.
+Files from your obsidian vault will be synced (copied) to your remote vault on your cloud provider

 ## Getting Started
 Install the plugin from [Obsidian Community Plugin](https://obsidian.md/plugins) or from within the Obsidian App.